 These are hypothetical questions, obviously, but the reality underpinning them is neither chimeric nor nonsensical.
 A slight tweak to Fate and the change is worked.
 At the sight of such a scene some may say, “There but for the grace of God go I.” Those words would never cross the lips of Mr. Meades, since his opinion of religionists finds perhaps its closest analogue in the attitude of American white supremacists toward people of color.
 The truth nonetheless remains that if the sperm that spawned him had made its short journey in that village outside Ouagadougou instead of in Salisbury, the Mr. Meades we know (and whom at least some of us love) would not have come to exist in the form we know him.

 The woman in the village outside Ouagadougou is a person of things.
 Mr. Meades is also always surrounded by things.
-His thought, his work is about things — buildings, food, dictators, Scottish football teams — he is unimaginable in the abstract because he must operate on things, things that form both the operating theatre in which he holds forth and the cadaver upon which he bears down with blade bared to perform his cultural autopsies.
+His thought, his work is about things — buildings, food, dictators, Scottish football teams — he’s unimaginable in the abstract because he must operate on things, things that form both the operating theatre in which he holds forth and the cadaver upon which he bears down with blade bared to perform his cultural autopsies.
 Woolf, quite differently, is most at ease when she remains entirely abstracted into the background behind her fiction, although her hand remains evident in it at every turn.
 Likewise, my presence proceeds primarily from an abstraction, it matters little on what objects the voice operates, since whatever worth the words conjure up derives from a distillation of consciousness, not a delving into concrete details in the manner of Mr. Meades.
-For people like me without a foundation the voice is among the few available tools of redemption from the unbridgeable lacunae of the past, one of those few elements that keep the edifice of the intellect from collapsing into a heap of rubble.
-Far from being the chief protagonist in a tragedy, it becomes the chief character in a mystery play (construed without any reference to religion so that Mr. Meades may remain poker-faced and unperturbed).
+For people like me without a foundation the voice is among the few available tools for finding redemption from the unbridgeable lacunae of the past, one of those few elements that keep the edifice of the intellect from collapsing into a heap of rubble.
+Far from being the chief protagonist in a tragedy, it becomes the chief character in a mystery play (here construed without any reference to religion so that Mr. Meades may remain poker-faced and unperturbed).
 From raggle-taggle bits and pieces the voice weaves together something capable of standing upright and supporting its own weight.
 One could almost call its effects architectural.
 Thus one escapes from what could only too easily have been a tragic outset.

 “There but for the grace of God go I.” We could modify that statement slightly (in a manner of which Mr. Meades would doubtless approve) and have a quip for the situation that people like Woolf and I find to be our history.
 “There but for the hand of Fate go I.” The sperm that spawned me could as well have travelled its short distance in Mayfair, or Paris, or Munich.
 How different I would have become if that had happened must be left to the realm of fantasy.
 It defies the capacity of mere speculation.